pkic/pkimm/categories/automation/_index.md

 #### Guidance

 No automation is perfect and covers everything.
-There can be edge cases and other situation that were not part of the initial analysis or were simply forgotten.
-Therefore, there will be always exceptions and incidents that will require manual intervention.
+There can be edge cases and other situations that were not part of the initial analysis or were simply forgotten.
+Therefore, there will always be exceptions and incidents that will require manual intervention.
 The automated process should be able to handle such exceptions and incidents in a way that will not cause any significant damage or disruption to the service.

 It may happen that some certificates are required to be handled manually and therefore the exception should be approved and documented.

-Handling of exceptional situation should be covered in the documentation, stating what should be done in case of an exception or incident:
+Handling of exceptional situations should be covered in the documentation, stating what should be done in case of an exception or incident:
 - Communication of the exception
 - Approval of the exception
 - Incident handling and reporting
 - Any other relevant information

-The handling of exceptions should be tested and verified on regular basis to ensure that the process is working as expected.
+The handling of exceptions should be tested and verified on a regular basis to ensure that the process is working as expected.

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
 - Documented exceptions
-- Interview with responsible personnel how to handle exceptions or incidents
+- Interview with responsible personnel about how to handle exceptions or incidents

 #### References